- Organizations in Minnesota

 The U.S. Census Bureau counts incarcerated people where they are confined not where they are from.
 Using these counts to draw legislative districts violates Minnesota state law and makes democracy suffer.
-There are 10 Minnesota House districts where state and federal prison populations were counted as residents, significantly enhancing the weight of a vote cast in those districts.
+There are 10 Minnesota House districts where state and federal prison populations were counted as residents, significantly enhancing the policial clout of residents of those districts.

 Ideally, the Census Bureau would count incarcerated people at home or the state would have enough time to develop a solution that would count incarcerated people at their home addresses.
 But as insufficient time remains for those strategies, a bill could require the state, the counties and other local governments to use their own data on the home addresses of incarcerated people to draw fairer districts.

 - Our model legislation, customized for Minnesota.
 The bill directs the state to produce redistricting data that counts incarcerated people at home, and requires its use in drawing state legislative districts as well as county and municipal redistricting: Minnesota model bill.

 Legislation in previous sessions

 - HF 1189, authored by Representatives R. Dehn, Atkins, Mariani, Schoen, Moran, and Clark, February 25, 2015; and SF 1151, authored by Senators Hayden, B. Petersen, Rest, and Hoffman, February 26, 2015.